joedefen/pwr-tray/README.md

 ---

-### HowTo Install
+### HowTo Install and Start pwr-tray
 * Basically: `pipx install pwr-tray` (exactly how depends on your installation and its state)
 * Manually run as `pwr-tray -o`:
     * Creates config (in `~/.config/pwr-tray/config.ini`).
-    * Shows missing system-level commands (DE dependent).
+    * Shows system-level commands (DE dependent) that must be installed if missing.
+Note:
       * `systemctl` is always required.
       * Optionally, install `playerctl` if you wish playing media to inhibit screen saving and sleeping.
 * Then, follow the "Per-DE Specific Notes" below to ensure proper operation.
 To just kick the tires, you can defer this until ready to go forward.
-* Finally, read the other sections for customization and everyday use.
+* Read the other sections for customization and everyday use.
+* From the CLI, you can start/restart pwr-tray in the background with `setsid pwr-tray`; typically, you will "autostart" `pwr-tray` when you log in however your DE/WM manages autostarts.
+* `pwr-tray -e` edits the config file (`~/.config/pwr-ini/config.ini`)
+* `pwr-tray -f` tails the log file (`~/.config/pwr-ini/debug.log`)

 ---

-## HowTo Run pwr-tray

-### Manual Launch of the Tray Applet
-- For foreground in terminal, run `pwr-tray -o` ("-o" logs to stdout).
-- In the background, run `setsid pwr-tray &` (logs to `~/.config/pwr-tray/debug.log`).
-### Other Forms of pwr-tray (for Maintenance/Debugging)
+### HowTo Use pwr-tray
-- `pwr-tray -e` edits the config file (`~/.config/pwr-ini/config.ini`)
-- `pwr-tray -f` tails the log file (`~/.config/pwr-ini/debug.log`)
+Open the `pwr-tray' menu with a right-click.
+Then left-click a line to have an effect ...

+Choose from three *major power modes* (to control the effects of timeouts):
+- **🅟 Presentation ⮜** -  Keeps the screen unlocked/on and system up.
+- **🅛 LockOnly ⮜** - Keeps the system up, but the screen may lock.
+- **🅢 SleepAfterLock ⮜** - Allows screen locking and system to go down (the "normal" mode).

+Ory choose from various locking/blanking/DE operations:
+- **▷ Lock Screen** - locks the screen immediately.
+- **▷ Blank Monitors** - blanks the screen after locking the screen.
+- **▷ Reload i3** - various DE-dependent actions.
+- **▷ Log Off** - terminate your user session.

+Or choose a new *system state*:
+- **▼ Suspend System** - suspends the system immediately.
+- **▼ Reboot System** - reboots the system immediately.
+- **▼ Poweroff System** - power down the system immediately.

+Next, you may see:
+- **🗲 Plugged In** (or HiBattery or LoBattery).
+Shows the state of the battery.
+- **♺ Chg Screen Idle: 15m->30m** - change the time to start the screen saver; each time clicked, it changes to the next choice.
+- **♺ Chg System Idle: 5m->30m** - change the time to take the system down; clicking selects the next choice.
+- **🎝 PlayerCtl** - shows the state (not installed, enabled, disabled); if installed, a click toggles whether playing media inhibits screen locking and sleeping.

+Or act on the applet itself:
+- **🖹  Edit Applet Config** - edit the applet's .ini file.
+- **☓ Quit this Applet** -  exit applet.
+- **↺ Restart this Applet** - restart applet.

+---

-### Initial Testing of pwr-tray
+### Testing pwr-tray
 - Running `pwr-tray --quick` reduces the lock and sleep timeout to 1 minute (although you can 'click' the current value to try others), and `--quick` runs double-time (so 1 minute timers expire in 30s per the wall clock).
 - You can run in various modes, but the default, `SleepAfterLock`, exercises the most code paths.
 - Then, ensure closing the lid, hitting the power button, etc., have the desired effects.

-## More Testing Hints
-* To test systemd inhibits: create a test inhibit with `systemd-inhibit --why="Prevent sleep for demonstration" sleep infinity`
+- To test systemd inhibits: create a test inhibit with `systemd-inhibit --why="Prevent sleep for demonstration" sleep infinity`
-* To test Hi/Lo Battery states (only on a system w/o a battery), click the battery state which artificially changes to HiBattery or LoBattery states for testing behaviors in those states.
+- To test Hi/Lo Battery states (only on a system w/o a battery), click the battery state which artificially changes to HiBattery or LoBattery states for testing behaviors in those states.

 ---